• Skip to primary navigation

 Anatomy and Terms

-It used to be that Cricut had one type of blade.
-No need to learn about all the different types, degrees of cut, which machine to use them with, or any of that mess.
+Originally, Cricut had just one type of blade.
+There was no need to learn about all the different types, degrees of cut, which machine to use them with, or any of that mess.

 Cricut housings and blades.